Last Updated on 2020/10/31

 Pine Tree Sapling (Small) (2019) is from a new series Eade started this year depicting the renewing power of fire.

 In the painted scene, green saplings sprout from and around a burnt and destroyed trunk.
-Plants and leaves are painted and realize in such a way as to give a the three-dimensionality texture.
+Plants and leaves are painted and realize in such a way as to give a three-dimensionality texture.

 The fire has the power to utterly destroy as seen in the recent mega-fires in California and Brazil’s devastating broad clearing of the rainforest.